 Picture this: You drive to the Million Air Dallas private terminal at 7:30am, pass through the security gate without leaving your car, and pull right up to the to the open door of the plane.
 There you find your flight crew waiting to grab your bag, the Line Service Tech to valet your car, and already on board is your coffee and light breakfast.
 Within minutes you are airborne to your first destination (perhaps along with 4 or 5 colleagues.)

 You arrive at the stop (Denver?
 Chicago?
-A remote airport closer to your destination?) walk off the plane, and jump into the waiting car, whisking you off to the meeting.
+A remote airport much closer to your destination?) walk off the plane, and jump into the waiting car, whisking you off to the meeting.
 A couple hours later you return to the plane’s doorway, where the crew is again waiting.
-You climb on board, and within 5 minutes are heading to (Atlanta?
+You climb on board, and within 15 minutes are heading to (Atlanta?
 Charlotte?) wherein on the way you and your team review the last meeting, preview the next one, and partake of the lunch which the crew has placed on board.

-And here’s another thing: There’s Twenty-Thousand private turbine aircraft operating in the U.S. today.
+And here’s another thing: There’s over Twenty-Thousand private turbine aircraft operating in the U.S. today.
 Now, certainly a percentage of these are owned by notable “People of means” whom own planes simply because they can…and that’s great.
 But the vast majority of these twenty-thousand owners are just people using these vessels as efficient tools to improve their business and personal lives.
 They are often individuals or companies that you have never even heard of (see the book: “The Millionaire Next Door.”)
 Isn’t it worth at least exploring what it is that these people have discovered?

-Each one of these aircraft transactions over the decades has indeed been a “Small deposit” in my bank account of experience, the balance of which I am more than happy to withdraw, and share with anyone upon their visit here to Million Air Dallas.
+Each one of these aircraft transactions over the decades has indeed been a “Small deposit” in my bank account of experience, the balance of which I am more than happy to withdraw, and freely share with anyone upon their visit here to Million Air Dallas.